Manualism

-Manualism is a method of education of deaf students using sign language within the classroom.
+Manualism, also known as the French Method, is a method of education of deaf students using sign language within the classroom.
 Manualism arose in the late 18th century with the advent of free public schools for the deaf in Europe.
 These teaching methods were brought over to the United States where the first school for the deaf was established in 1817.
 Today manualism methods are used in conjunction with oralism methods in the majority of American deaf schools.